 Any person having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director (whether executive or otherwise) of that entity is considered key management personnel.
-The key management personnel are all the directors of the company.
+None of the directors of the company receive any remuneration for their role as directors.